Dennis-van-Gils/DvG_Arduino_lock-in_amp/README.rst

 The project is part of the lab assignments 'Small Signals & Detection' of the University of Twente, Enschede, The Netherlands.
 A `user manual <user_manual/DvG_ALIA_Student_user_manual.pdf>`__ with detailed installation instructions and troubleshooting is provided.
-The lock-in amplfier can be used for scientific research in the lab as wel.
+This lock-in amplifier can very well be used for scientific research in the lab.

-It consists of an Atmel SAMD51 microprocessor board (e.g. an Adafruit M4 Express board like the Feather or ItsyBitsy) in combination with a PC running Python for the graphical user interface and signal post-processing.
-Support for the slower Atmel SAMD21 microprocessor is also provided (e.g. an Arduino M0 Pro), but is not recommended.
+It consists of a PC/laptop running Python for the graphical user interface and signal post-processing in combination with a microcontroller board for the phase-locked signal generation and acquisition.
+The preffered microcontroller is an Atmel SAMD51 microprocessor (e.g. an Adafruit M4 Express board like the Feather or ItsyBitsy), but support for the slower Atmel SAMD21 microprocessor is also provided (e.g. an Arduino M0 Pro).

-The microcontroller will generate the reference signal ``REF_X*`` and subsequently acquires the input signal ``SIG_I``.
-This data is sent over USB to a PC running the graphical user interface in Python.
-The interface shows the waveform graphs of the signals in real-time, performs the heterodyne mixing and filtering of the signals, and provides logging to disk.

 |Screenshot| See `here <screenshots/>`__ for more screenshots.

 Specifications
 ~~~~~~~~~~~~~~

+The microcontroller will generate the reference signal ``REF_X*`` and
+subsequently acquires the input signal ``SIG_I``.
+This data is sent over USB to
+a PC running the graphical user interface in Python.
+The interface shows the
+waveform graphs of the signals in real-time, performs the heterodyne mixing and
+filtering of the signals (i.e. the lock-in technique), and provides logging to
+disk.

 Microcontroller: